tebeka/talks/conda-pyconil-2017/playbook.md

     - flask=0.12.2
     - python=3.6.1

+Make sure to sort your dependencies, we humans deal much better with sorted data.

+conda will first search the defaults channel and then conda-forge.
+It follows the order of channels in the files.

-    $ conda env create -n pycon3 -f environment.yml
+    $ conda env create --name pyconil-2 --file environment.yml
+    $ ls /miniconda/envs/pyconil-2/lib/python3.6/site-packages/

-By the way - I'm looking for a new maintainer to `fastavro`.
-If you use avro and would like to help in open source - let me know.
+By the way - I'm looking for a new maintainer for `fastavro`.
+If you use Avro and would like to help in open source - let me know.
 I'll throw in some mentoring as well.

-Sometime you can't even find the package on any channel. conda plays nice with pip so you can also install packages from PyPI.
+Sometime you can't even find the package you want on any channel. conda plays nice with pip so you can also install packages from PyPI.

     $ anaconda search timeat
     $ conda install timeat